rayanamal/screentime-nixos/README.md

 sudo git clone "https://github.com/rayanamal/screentime-nixos.git"
 ```

-2. Edit the constants at the start of the `screentime.nu` file to set your timezone, productive hours and allowed maximum offline usage time.
-Allowed maximum offline usage time counts from the last time the computer was online.
-You're given 5 minutes regardless every time you boot, for use in an emergency.
+2. Edit the constants at the start of the `screentime.nu` file:
+	- `TIMEZONE`: Set your timezone.
+	- `ALLOWED_HOURS`: Your productive hours.
+You'll be able to use your computer in this time range.
+	- `EXTRA_MINS`: Allowed maxiumum extra time per day.
+You'll be able to use your computer outside of `ALLOWED_HOURS` for the duration specified here.
+It's intended to be used for emergencies.
+	- `MAX_OFFLINE`: Allowed maximum offline usage time.
+You'll be allowed to use the computer when offline for the duration specifed here.

+You're given 5 minutes every time you boot independent of all settings.

 3. Change the cloned repository's ownership.